tenxsoydev/nx.nvim/README.md

   <!-- panvimdoc-ignore-end -->

   This requires your runtime environment to be configured to include your plugin directories.
-An easy way is to have this automated using https://github.com/folke/neodev.nvim.
+An easy way is to have this automated using <a target="_blank" href="https://github.com/folke/neodev.nvim">folke/neodev.nvim</a>.

 </details>